yasho191/SwiftAnnotate/README.md

 # SwiftAnnotate

 SwiftAnnotate is a comprehensive auto-labeling tool designed for Text, Image, and Video data.
 It leverages state-of-the-art Vision Language Models (VLMs) and Large Language Models (LLMs) through a robust annotator-validator pipeline, ensuring high-quality, grounded annotations while minimizing hallucinations.
+SwiftAnnotate also supports annotations tasks like Object Detection and Segmentation through SOTA CV models like SAM2, YOLOWorld, and OWL-ViT.

 Key Features: